 The Editing Brain Dump is an editing and workflow-oriented site almost as much for my benefit as for anyone else’s.
 During the course of a film, I invariably try new workflows, come up with solutions or workarounds to technical problems, or learn a nifty trick that warrants a bit of publicity.
-Therefore, these articles are designed to help me document and remember these new things I do as an editor or assistant editor, since it’s very easy to let valuable information slip away during the chaos we normally work in.
+Therefore, these articles are designed to help me document and remember these new things I do as an editor, since it’s very easy to let valuable information slip away during the chaos we normally work in.
 If anything in here is helpful to anyone else, that would make me very happy.
 Any files I attach to my articles may be used free of charge, without attribution, and modified at will.
 If you do find something useful, or if what I write here solves a problem for you, do drop me a note to say hello.
 It’s always nice to know that you’ve helped someone out.

 Originally from Syracuse, NY, I started my career in the film industry at the age of 16, between my junior and senior years of high school, with an internship at Stan Winston Studio.
 After graduating from high school and being accepted into USC’s film production program, SWS hired me back to do tech support as their Systems Administrator.
 I worked there part-time for all four years of college and full-time for one year after, in the process helping to set up their visual effects department, SW Digital, as well as giving a hand anywhere I could.
 It’s a place where you can wear as many hats as you want to fit on your head, and one of my favorite “not in my job description” tasks I volunteered for was to help solder multi-color LEDs into and then assemble a robot head for A.I.
 Stan Winston Studio was a fantastic place to work, full of amazing people with whom I am very proud to be associated.